This is a foundational value of Lightwell and a responsibility we take very seriously.

 Our Philanthropic Mission Statement

-With recognition that our company has a social, cultural, environmental and ethical responsibility to the communities in which we work and live, Lightwell is directly involved in a number of local and national charitable, non-profit organizations.
+With recognition that our company has a social, cultural, environmental and ethical responsibility to the communities in which we work and live, Lightwell is directly involved in a number of local and national charitable, non-profit organizations across the United States and United Kingdom.
 We believe that everyone can make a difference and should strive to do so.

 We commit our efforts annually by donating at least 5% of our profits to organizations in support of our corporate focus on disadvantaged women, youth and veterans, including but not limited to: